cdanielcadena/Scytalopus/README.md

 **Tree files**

+The tree files resulting from our phylogenetic analyses are labelled as in the Figures in the Auk paper.
+Trees labelled with the prefix Fig. 2 were obtained using ASTRAL and RAxML analyses of the nuclear data.
+Fig. 3 corresponds to trees obtained using RAxMLand MrBayes analyses of the mitochondrial data.
+Fig. 4 corresponds to the BEAST tree with 90 tips used for diversification analyses.

 **High-resolution Figures**

-Unfortunately, the figures in our Auk 2020 papers were reproduced at low resolution by the publisher.
+Unfortunately, the figures in our Auk 2020 paper were reproduced at low resolution by the publisher.
 High-quality images can be downloaded.

 ----